-Tourisme Laval lights up winter with a huge ice sculpture at the Centre de la nature
+Tourisme Laval the winter with a massive ice sculpture at the Centre de la nature

-LAVAL, January 29, 2024 - As part of the Laval en blanc festivities at the Centre de la nature, Tourisme Laval inaugurated an immense ice sculpture last Saturday.
-This ephemeral work in the shape of a snowflake promises to dazzle the thousands of people who frequent this venue for its exceptional winter offerings.
+LAVAL, January 29, 2024 – As part of the Laval en blanc festivities at the Centre de la nature, Tourisme Laval a massive ice sculpture last Saturday.
+This temporary artwork, shaped like a snowflake, promises to dazzle the thousands of visitors who come to the site to enjoy its exceptional winter offerings.

-Tourisme Laval is proud to have been chosen by the Alliance de l'industrie touristique du Québec, a partner of the Ministère du Tourisme, to market the destination under the government's Bonjour Québec brand.
-Bonjour Québecto celebrate Quebec's rich winter heritage, with the sculpting of a Bonjour in ice.
+Tourisme Laval proud to have been selected by the Alliance de l’industrie touristique du Québec, a partner of the Ministry of Tourism, to market the destination under the government brand Bonjour Québec, to celebrate the richness of Quebec’s winter heritage, featuring a “Bonjour” ice sculpture.

-The immense ice snowflake erected near the Centre de la nature's skating rink is one of three iconic ice sculptures that grace Quebec's winter landscapes, alongside those of Le Massif de Charlevoix and one of Tremblant's peaks.
+The massive ice snowflake erected near the Nature Centre’s ice rink is one of three iconic ice sculptures that adorn Quebec’s winter landscapes, alongside those at the Massif de Charlevoix and one of Tremblant’s peaks.

-From left to right: Christine Poirier, Duvernay-Pont-Viau City Councillor and member of the Executive Committee, Ville de Laval; Nathalie Gaudet, Director - Marketing Operations, Alliance de l'industrie touristique du Québec; Christine Métayer, President and CEO, Tourisme Laval ; Hélène Vézina, Director - Communications and Marketing, Tourisme Laval ; Marie-Josée Bougie, Press Relations and Social Media Manager, Tourisme Laval.
+From left to right in the photo: Christine Poirier, City Councilor for Duvernay-Pont-Viau and member of the Executive Committee, City of Laval; Nathalie Gaudet, Director of Marketing Operations, Alliance de l’industrie touristique du Québec; Christine Métayer, President and CEO, Tourisme Laval Hélène Vézina, Director of Communications and Marketing, Tourisme Laval Marie-Josée Bougie, Manager of Press Relations and Social Media, Tourisme Laval.

 A work by Nicolas Godon